 Biography

-In March 1980, after only nine months at Hull City, Division Three side Chester paid £51,000 for Phillips’ services, in two years at Sealand Road Phillips scored 13 goals in 82 appearances.
+In March 1980, after only nine months at Hull City, Division Three side Chester paid £51,000 for Phillips’ services and in two years at Sealand Road Phillips scored thirteen goals in 82 appearances.
 Chester were struggling at the foot of the table during the 1981/82 season and in March 1982 Trevor joined Division Four side Stockport County on loan, scoring four goals in 13 appearances before returning to parent club Chester for the last game of the season.
 Phillips made the switch to Stockport County permanent in June 1982 and added nine goals in 41 appearances during the 1982/83 season.
 Phillips returned to Chester for the 1983/84 season on non-contract terms but managed only three goals in 13 appearances before leaving again in February 1984 to join non-league side Oswestry Town.
 He made a total of 523 senior appearances during his professional career and scored 120 goals.

 Trevor ended his playing days at Oswestry Town at the end of 1986, after which he lived in Tarvin near Chester and started a second career as a painter and decorator while also coaching local league sides.
-In his mid-60s he suffered a neurodegenerative disease and died in November 2020.
+In his mid sixties he suffered a neurodegenerative disease and died in November 2020.

 Details